Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 from the biocbuild account.

-### 1.5 Install devteam member public keys in the biocbuild account
+### 1.5 Install core team member public keys in the biocbuild account

 TESTING: Logout and try to login again as biocbuild.